 Of course there is the money issue.
 At the moment these ‘test flights’ are for all intent and purpose available only to the super rich.
 But as has been proven time and again that will change.
 As the programmes develop and become more routine and economically viable, prices will drop and become more open to the masses.

 Even Elon Musk himself has developed a lot of the Space X programme on the principle that more frequent and reliable launches would bring down the cost of exploration.
+As private companies take over the routine aspects of space travel and tourism adds a significant revenue stream to that, NASA can concentrate on actual exploration and innovation.

 It is about much more than money and cost though.
 It is about spirit.